Makapre/Makapre/README.md

 💎🔴 working w/ Ruby

-👨🏼‍💻 learning native iOS Development ∆ Flutter ∆ React Native
+👨🏼‍💻 doing native iOS Development

-💻📱 Interested & working in mobile app development
+💻📱 Interested in working as ios app developer

 ### How to get in touch w/ me